czymara/czymara.github.io/_pages/media.md

 ---
-title: "Features in Media and Politics"
+title: "Features in Media and Policy"
 permalink: /media/
 ---